jtneumann/100daysOfcoding/README.md

 # 100daysOfcoding
 Log file of next 100 days of code work including learning via courses, books, and individual projects.

+##DAY 11 (9/16/18): 1: Finished lectures 17-21 in Natours project for Advanced CSS.

 ##DAY 10 (9/14/18): 1.
 Completed lectures 157-163 in the RP course, specifically added a file upload, file download and forgot password function to the waves project.
 Project now complete will turn to focusing on improving CSS skills and strengthen algorithm solutions.
+Also, continued reading on threejs.org library, but have not decided on a project build or even if I will have enough knowledge to enter the #9 code challenge.

 ##DAY 9 (9/13/18): 1.
 Completed lectures 152-156 in the RP course on the waves project, specifically finished the Nodemailer set-up and added an ORDER ID function to purchase component.
 Note: the lectures used a fake gmail account to send and receive, yet I chose to try to use the Ethereal test mail accounts, but was not able to get that function to work properly yet.